JiayuanWen/openrgb-startup-script/README.md

   *   ```/path/to/openRGB-login.sh -c T``` to set closing OpenRGB to true
   *   ```/path/to/openRGB-login.sh -c F``` to set closing OpenRGB to false
 * You can then run `/path/to/openRGB-login.sh` without any flag to execute the script.

+## Execute on Startup
+Set the script to execute on login. \
+This depends on the desktop environment (Plasma, GNOME, Cinnamon, Mate...) you're using, so you will have to search it up how to set login scripts for yours. \
+Just be sure the path to script is ```/path/to/openRGB-login.sh``` when asked.